Learn the Oracle NoSQL Database Cloud Service concepts.

 ABSOLUTEconsistency, which guarantees that all read operations return the most recently written value for a designated key.
 Or, applications capable of tolerating inconsistent data can specify

-EVENTUALconsistency, allowing the database to return a value efficiently even if it is not up-to-date.
+EVENTUALconsistency, allowing the database to return a value more quickly even if it is not up-to-date.

 ABSOLUTEconsistency results in a higher cost, consuming twice the number of read units for the same data relative to